-We help disability claimants receive the long term disability (LTD) insurance benefits they are entitled to receive.
-If you have been denied benefits, we can help prepare and file your administrative appeal with the insurance company in an effort to maximize the chances that your LTD claim will be approved.
-If your benefits have been cut off or terminated, we can help prepare the appeal to have your benefits reinstated.
+We help disability claimants receive the long-term disability (LTD) insurance benefits they are entitled to receive.
+If you have been denied benefits, we can help prepare and file your administrative appeal with the insurance company to maximize the chances that your LTD claim will be approved.
+If your benefits have been cut off or terminated, we can help prepare the appeal to reinstate your benefits.
 If you have exhausted your administrative appeals with the insurance company, we may be able to file a lawsuit against the insurance company.

-The Ortiz Law Firm has assisted numerous clients in recovering benefits following a long term disability insurance denial or termination of benefits.
-We have experience in handling internal administrative appeals directly with insurance companies and we have prosecuted numerous ERISA lawsuits in federal court against LTD insurance companies.
-We are available to help you anywhere in the country and we will strive to make the process as easy as possible for you.
+The Ortiz Law Firm has assisted numerous clients in recovering benefits following a long-term disability insurance denial or termination of benefits.
+We have experience handling internal administrative appeals directly with insurance companies, and we have prosecuted numerous ERISA lawsuits in federal court against LTD insurance companies.
+We can help claimants anywhere in the country and will strive to make the process as easy as possible.

 Mr. Ortiz and his staff offer detailed advice to clients throughout the appeals process.
 Here are the most important things he will do in your case: